peshrawahmed/vscode-nunjucks/README.md

-# Nunjucks for Visual Studio Code
+# Nunjucks for Visual Studio Code (This version is modified for special purposes.
+Please use original)
 Nunjucks template syntax definition specifically for **Microsoft Visual Studio Code**.

 ```